ArmaniCodes/WeatherLookup/README.md

 Inside!
 Alternatively you can just place your apikey inline in request.py

 ## Usage
 Simply type the name of the city in the textbox and click the search button to retrieve the weather information.
 Misspelled the name of the city?
-No worries the API will most likely know which city you meant.
+No worries, the API will most likely know which city you meant.

 ## Preview
 ![image](https://github.com/ArmaniCodes/WeatherLookup/assets/103855175/7d96b105-f054-4ffa-8e57-ba24ee0705bc)